Skip to content

 This would cause unexpected results because the number 42 would be assigned to text_input and the string 'Hello World' would be assigned to number_input.

-This is why it's critical to know the order of parameters when using global formulas.
+This is why it's critical to know the order of parameters when using project formulas.

 Both local and global formulas have their place in WeWeb development: